Interstate 77 in West Virginia: Planning and construction

 On June 1, 1989, the West Virginia Legislature created the West Virginia Parkways, Economic Development and Tourism Authority to replace the Turnpike Commission.
+The year also saw the removal of toll plazas from all the interchanges but exit 48, transitioning the turnpike from using the ticket system to the barrier system.

 In 1991, the Morton and Bluestone Glass Houses were replaced with larger, more modern travel centers.
-In 1993, the Beckley Glass House was also replaced.
 Morton and Bluestone service plazas were available to northbound travelers only, while the Beckley service plaza was accessible only to southbound motorists.
 HMSHost operates the various restaurants at the plazas, while ExxonMobil (through its Exxon brand) operates the gas station at each plaza.

+In 1993, the Beckley Glass House was replaced by a more modern travel plaza.

-In May 1996, exit 45 was renovated to serve the Beckley travel plaza, Dry Hill Road, and the newly constructed Tamarack Marketplace arts and crafts outlet.
-This made the Beckley plaza and Tamarack Marketplace accessible to northbound travelers.
+In May 1996, exit 45 was opened to serve the Beckley travel plaza, Dry Hill Road, and the newly constructed Tamarack Marketplace arts and crafts outlet.
+Because this interchange was a full one, it made the Beckley plaza accessible to northbound travelers for the first time.

+From late 1999 to early 2000, all electronic tolling was introduced across the Turnpike.

 In 2004, a concession stand and new restroom facilities were constructed at the rest area at milepost 69, serving southbound travelers.

-The milepost 69 rest area and snack bar was razed and replaced with a larger facility in 2017.
-In 2021, the Parkways Authority sought public input for modernization of the travel plazas, representing the first significant work on the travel plazas since they were built in the early 1990s.
+From 2008 to 2012, E-ZPass was introduced across the turnpike, replacing the existing all electronic system in the process.